You know there’s something not quite right with how you’re eating. Which does it sound more like?

 “Insanity: doing the same thing over and over again and expecting different results.” – Albert Einstein

-Now I’m not saying you’re insane, but if you have better things to do with your time and energy than weigh yourself, measure your food, and fight your body, I’d love to talk more about how we can get you off this roller coaster:
+Now I’m not saying you’re insane, but if you have better things to do with your time and energy than weigh yourself, measure your food, and fight your body, maybe it’s time to get off this roller coaster.

 - 38% of adults have overeaten or eaten unhealthy foods in the past month because of stress.

 - Half of these adults (49%) report engaging in these behaviors weekly or more.